xonsh/xonsh/docs/envvars.rst

       - Whether or not to supress directory stack manipulation output.
     * - SHELL_TYPE
       - ``'prompt_toolkit'`` if on Windows, otherwise ``'readline'``
       - Which shell is used.
-Currently two shell types are supported: ``'readline'`` that is backed by Python's readline module, and ``'prompt_toolkit'`` that uses external library of the same name.
-For using prompt_toolkit shell you need to have
+Currently two base shell types are supported:
+        ``'readline'`` that is backed by Python's readline module, and ``'prompt_toolkit'`` that uses external library of the same name.
-        `prompt_toolkit <https://github.com/jonathanslenders/python-prompt-toolkit>`_
+        To use the prompt_toolkit shell you need to have `prompt_toolkit <https://github.com/jonathanslenders/python-prompt-toolkit>`_
         library installed.
 To specify which shell should be used, do so in the run control file.
+Additionally, you may also set this value to ``'random'`` to get a random choice of shell type on startup.
     * - SUGGEST_COMMANDS
       - ``True``
       - When a user types an invalid command, xonsh will try to offer suggestions of